Budapest: Taste Gulyás & Hungarian Street Classics

 • Authentic tastes of Hungarian street food and traditional dishes.

-• Engaging storytelling from knowledgeable guides about Hungary’s culinary history.
+• Engaging storytelling from guides about Hungary’s culinary history.

 • Stroll through Budapest’s historic streets, enjoying beautiful architecture and lively cafés.